Cat Island National Wildlife Refuge: Natural history

 Cat Island National Wildlife Refuge is along the southernmost portion of the lower Mississippi River, which does not have levees.
 It experiences floods most years.
 The refuge is home to many species, including the federally listed Louisiana black bear.
 The Mississippi River is a major bird migration corridor; it is located within an area of high importance for neotropical migratory birds, including the swallow-tailed kite, which is a species of special concern.
 Other wildlife found in the area include white-tailed deer, bobcat, mink, river otter, wild turkey, black-crowned night-heron, wood duck, blue-winged teal, woodcock, solitary sandpiper, greater yellowlegs, prothonotary warbler, northern parula, pileated woodpecker, green tree frog, and red-eared slider.

 The refuge includes several habitat types, including overcup oak-bitter pecan, hackberry-elm-ash, nuttall oak-ash-sweetgum, and shrub-scrub swamp.
 The most unusual habitat type is old growth baldcypress-tupelo.
 Many of the baldcypress trees are estimated to be 500 to 1,000 years old.
 The National Champion baldcypress, which is the largest tree of any species east of the Sierra Nevada mountain range, is found in the refuge about 4.8 mi from the entrance gate.
+The tree has a buttressed trunk that splits into two canopies, and the buttresses are deep enough for a human being to hide inside.